 What Is Szechuan Peppercorn?

 Szechuan peppercorn is a spice produced from the husks of seeds of two species of the prickly ash shrub (Zanthoxylum), which is in the rue or citrus family.
 The pinkish-red husks around the seeds are used for the Szechuan peppercorn spice, while the inner black seed is discarded as it is too gritty and would be sand-like when eaten.
 Szechuan peppercorns can be used whole or ground into powder.
-Szechuan peppercorn is one of the five ingredients that make up five-spice powder (the others are star anise, fennel, clove, and cinnamon), and is used in many savory Szechuan dishes.
+The spice is one of the five ingredients that comprise five-spice powder (the others are star anise, fennel, clove, and cinnamon), and it's used in many savory Szechuan dishes.

 Before hot chiles were brought to China from the New World, Szechuan peppercorn and ginger were used to give heat to dishes in Northern Chinese cuisine.
 Many people are surprised to learn that Szechuan peppercorn isn't really a pepper at all.
 It doesn't come from Piper nigrum as does black pepper (native to India), and it is not related to chili peppers (genus Capsicum), which are native to the Americas.

 The prickly ash shrub species that are used to produce Szechuan peppercorn are native to China and Taiwan, and relatives of the pant are grown in the Himalayan region, Thailand, and Indonesia.
 The name comes from the Sichuan province of northern China, which formerly was spelled "Szechuan" in English.
 The northern China peppercorn is Z. bungeanum while that native to eastern China and Taiwan is Z. simulans.

 What Does It Taste Like?